-If you use Program > Trace Into, only a single line of the script is carried out and then the process is stopped.
+When you invoke the menu command Program > Trace Into, only a single line of the script is carried out and then the process is stopped.
 If you invoke this command again, then the next line will run, then pause again - etc.